Keith Gilroy

 Keith Gilroy (born 18 July 1983) is an Irish football coach and former professional footballer.

-Career
+Playing career

 His previous clubs include Sligo Rovers, Middlesbrough, and more recently Scarborough and Darlington.

 After a short spell at Sligo Rovers, Gilroy made the step up to Middlesbrough where he failed to play a first team game.
 After being released, he joined Scarborough for a two-year spell before leaving in the summer of 2005 to play 2 games for Darlington, after and unsuccessful spell, he joined Burton Albion.

 Gilroy signed a new two-year contract after promotion to the Football League, but injuries restricted his playing time before his release in May 2011.

-Personal life
+Coaching career

 Following his release by Burton in 2011, Gilroy became a coach at the Derby County academy.
 He later started his own driving school, called 'Gilroy Driving'.
 In 2019, he returned to former club Burton Albion as a coach.

+In June 2025, Gilroy left his role as academy director at Burton Albion to return to work in Derby County's academy, in the role of Head of Academy Coaching.